THE DOVER WAR MEMORIAL PROJECT

 Heron, D. B.

 Donald Boyd Heron, 903482, was a Sergeant (Pilot) in the RAFVR, 42 Squadron.
-He died on 29th November 1941, and is buried at Gravesend cemetery, Kent.
-Plot B 14, Grave 1482
+He died on 29 November 1941, his death registered in the Dartford area, and was buried on 5 December at Gravesend cemetery, Kent, plot B 14, grave 1482.
+He may have been stationed at Leuchers, Fife.

 Morden cemetery memorial, by Dean SumnerHolbrook, J. A.

 John Arthur Holbrook, 791282, was a Gunner in the Royal Artillery, 17 battery, No 1 Anti-Aircraft regiment.
-He was 31 when he died as the result of enemy action at New Malden, London between 25th and 26th October 1940.
+He was 31 when he died as the result of enemy action at New Malden, London between 25 and 26 October 1940.
 He is buried at Morden Cemetery, Surrey.
 Section S, Grave 245.
 His name is also recorded on the memorial panel.
 Screen Wall, Panel 3

 Gunner Holbrook's name on the panel, by Dean Sumner

-pictures with thanks to Dean Sumner
+pictures of screen wall with thanks to Dean Sumner

 Hopper, C. A.